Astrid Lindgren's plays: Huvudsaken är att man är frisk

 The police officers think that Klas is the robber.
 Even when Klas assures them that he is not Fagerlund, they do not believe him.
 They handcuff him while the real Fagerlund escapes.
 Only when Nobban and Göran get into the house can they clarify the story.
 Since the telephone doesn't work, the police officers ask Nobban to run to the nearest police station to call for reinforcements.
 Meanwhile, the police officers run into the forest to catch Fagerlund.

 Göran is now alone in the house.
 Suddenly Fagerlund comes through the door with Lena and Monika.
 He points his gun at the girls and explains that the forest is full of police officers.
 Therefore, he will take the girls hostage and will not release them until he has managed to escape.
-Very quietly Nobban sneaks up to the criminal with a rolling pin.
+Nobban quietly sneaks up to the criminal with a rolling pin.
 She knocks him down and Göran takes the gun from him.
 Later Blomkvist and Alfredsson get into the house and arrest Fagerlund.